Dolev-Dublon/Final-Project-Multiple-Party-Computation-Cryptograpy/README.md

 **Using Flask and Gunicorn servers on cloud platforms of Microsoft Azure. we represent parties involved in the secure computation.**

 ### User Interface
-The users for the library that we developed are Software developers Our goal wasn't to build an application for everybody's use, but we decided to also provide a visual representation and an infrastructure to help future developers understand how to implement the use of our work inside their software. and also to provide an overview for people outside the Multi-party computation as a way to see our work runs in actions
-Our simple, user-friendly interface provides transparency into the protocol's progress and status, and execution providing a log output to see the full process.
+We built a library mainly for software developers, but included visual aids and infrastructure for easier understanding.
+It's designed to show anyone how our system works, especially in Multi-party computation.
+Our simple interface gives a clear view of the protocol's progress and even includes a log output to follow the entire process.

 Insert screens here